bukosabino/ML-KWS-for-MCU/README.md

 These were my improvements:

-* I used Log-Mel Spectrograms Filter Banks en lugar de Mel Frequency Cepstral Coefficients as input features to the neural networks.
+* I used Log-Mel Spectrograms Filter Banks instead of Mel Frequency Cepstral Coefficients as input features to the neural networks.
 [Motivation] (http://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html).

 * I used different techniques to do data augmentation such as, add different